tensorflow/models/slim/README.md

 [slim.Dataset](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/contrib/slim/python/slim/data/dataset.py)
 specification and using it in the place of one of those provided.

-The following example demonstrates how to train Inception-V3 using SGD with Momentum on the ImageNet dataset.
+The following example demonstrates how to train Inception-V3 using the defaults parameters on the ImageNet dataset.

 ```shell
 # Specify the directory where the dataset is stored.